drclab/drclab.github.io/content/posts/bamdd/brms_102.md

 math = true
 +++

-In [brms 101](../brms_101/) we walked through the likelihood for the BAMDD control-arm meta-analysis and compared pooled versus random-intercept fits.
-This follow-up distills what the [`src/01b_basic_workflow.html`](http://localhost:8000/src/01b_basic_workflow.html) module says about prior selection and ties the code chunks from `content/posts/bamdd/brms_101.ipynb` into a single priors playbook.

-## Why we bother with explicit priors

-`brms` will happily supply wide Student-*t* defaults such as `student_t(3, 0, 2.5)` on intercepts and standard deviations.
-That can be acceptable when data are abundant, but in our eight-study control arm we only have responder counts between 20 and 139 patients.
-The HTML tutorial stresses that model *and* data jointly define which parameters even exist (categorical predictors, varying intercepts, etc.), so stating priors is part of communicating the modeling assumptions rather than an optional flourish.

-Formally, the shared binomial likelihood stays the same:
+In [brms 101](../brms_101/) we introduced the likelihood for the BAMDD control-arm meta-analysis.
+This sequel condenses the prior discussion from the [`src/01b_basic_workflow.html`](http://localhost:8000/src/01b_basic_workflow.html) notes into three synchronized views: (1) the mathematical form, (2) the exact `brms` code, and (3) the realized values reported in the notebook cell output.
+Keeping the three aligned avoids accidental drift between documentation, scripts, and the fitted object.

+## 1. Mathematical form

+The data model is

 $$
 \begin{aligned}